Perfect Pairs Blackjack:

 In the situation of aces, the player gets one card only, and it’s a house rule.
 For example, if you get a 17 and an 18.
 The dealer is showing a 7.
 Which is not very strong but it is better to play than a hand like this as an 8 as opposed to splitting up a pair of fours.
 He is going to get hit, and he is not going to want to split.
 About the 20s, never ever split them up.
 The reason is that for you to actually make money with your 10s, you would have to get another couple of 10s.
 The odds of the 10s coming up don’t justify making a bold play like that.
 So it is better to take up the 20.

 Most of the time you are going to win with it, so leave it alone.
 The house doesn’t have an option to split.
 They ought to play their hand as if the pair doesn’t matter at all.
 So with pairs, aces and eights, it is always advised to split, and with tens and fives, you should never split.
 When u have a pair of 2s, you are supposed to do it versus a dealer’s two through seven.

 The case is the same with a pair of three.
 Fours, you should only split if the dealer has got a five or a 6 since you are trying to maximize against his weakness.
 Fives you never split and the 6s you split versus a 2 through six.
 Sevens, you split with two through seven.
 Eights you always split.
-Nines, you have to split those with a two, three, four, five, six, eight or nine.
-So a ten, queen, king, ace and a 7, you will leave alone.
+Nines, you have to split those with a two, three, four, five, six, eight, or nine.
+So a ten, queen, king, ace, and a 7, you will leave alone.
 Tens, never split them under any circumstances since u got a 20.
-That’s the strategy of splitting pairs in blackjack.
+That’s the strategy of splitting pairs in blackjack card games.